bislaravi/Yelp_Business_Helper/readme.md

 spark-submit --packages anguenot:pyspark-cassandra:0.6.0 server.py

-5) On your local for tunnelling ssh -L 5432:gateway.sfucloud.ca:5432 iimtiaz@gateway.sfucloud.ca -N
+5) On your local for tunnelling ssh -L 5432:gateway.sfucloud.ca:5432 rbisla@gateway.sfucloud.ca -N

 6) On your brower you can access the application entering localhost:5432